vonzo/PingMyImage/README.md

 # Ping my Image
-This program get the video stream from your camera and meassures the ping of your computer to https://www.otiv.ai/ and writes it over the image and displays it
+This program gets the video stream from your camera and meassures the ping of your computer to https://www.otiv.ai/ and writes it over the image and displays it

 ## Requirements
-All the required libraries can be installed running the intall_dependencies.sh file
+All the required libraries can be installed running the install_dependencies.sh file

 ## Launch
 The program doesn't have much options so it should be enough to